Medicaid for the Elderly and People with Disabilities Handbook

 A person applying for or receiving Medicaid and declaring to be a U.S. citizen or national must provide evidence of citizenship.
 Documentation must establish both citizenship and identity.

-The following primary evidence documents are acceptable as proof of both citizenship and identity:
+The following primary evidence documents are acceptable as verification of both citizenship and identity:

 • U.S. passport